sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Create the Node JSON file
 -------------------------

 Create the JSON file for the new Node.
-Fire server uses it for displaying the displaying it in the User Interface and capturing the details of it fields through a Dialog box.
+Fire server uses it for displaying it in the User Interface and capturing the details of it fields through a Dialog box.
+It also captures the Java/Scala class which has the implementation code for the Node.

 Fire supports various widgets types for capturing the details of the fields from the user.
 Their details of the various widget types is available at: